openstack/ironic-specs/specs/kilo/maintenance-reason.rst

 ====================================

 This change will be backwards compatible with existing clients, as they may still use the node.update call to set maintenance on or off.
-However, updating via the node.update call will be deprecated, and this capability will be removed after Kilo (in L*).
+Updating via the node.update call will not be deprecated in v1, since there isn't any reasonable programmatic way to inform users of its deprecation.
+It will be deprecated in v2.

 To avoid having an outdated maintenance reason, using the node.update call to set maintenance mode off will clear the maintenance reason.